The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Results

 \subsection{Transverse Velocity Measurements}

 A comparison between transverse velocities derived from scintillation parameters and those derived from proper motions is shown in Table \ref{table_3} and Figure \ref{v_trans_plot}.
-Because we expect that $V_{\textrm{ISS}}$ and $V_{\textrm{pm}}$ should be equal \citep{nicastro}, we use the Pearson correlation coefficient,
+Because we expect that $V_{\textrm{ISS}}$ and $V_{\textrm{pm}}$ should be equal under the assumptions made in Section \ref{t_velo} and based on surveys such as \cite{nicastro}, we use the Pearson correlation coefficient,

 where $\sigma_{x,y}^2$ is the covariance between some parameters $x$ and $y$ and $\sigma_x$ and $\sigma_y$ are the variances of $x$ and $y$, respectively.
 Relative screen distances calculated by assuming that $V_{\textrm{ISS}}$ is equal to $V_{\textrm{pm}}$ are also shown.
-All $V_{\textrm{pm}}$ values were calculated using equatorial positions and proper motions found in \cite{alam2020nanograv} and all $V_{\textrm{ISS}}$ values were calculated by using the weighted averages of scintillation bandwidth and timescale from Table \ref{table_2} in Equation \ref{iss_velo} for pulsars with at least two epochs for which $\Delta \nu_{\textrm{d}}$ was measured.
+All $V_{\textrm{pm}}$ values were calculated using proper motions found in \cite{alam2020nanograv}.
+We are not sensitive to epoch-to-epoch variations in $V_{\textrm{ISS}}$ because our scintles are not always resolved in time for every epoch that they are resolved in frequency.
+Because of this, all $V_{\textrm{ISS}}$ values were calculated by using the weighted averages of scintillation bandwidth and timescale from Table \ref{table_2} in Equation \ref{iss_velo} for pulsars with at least two epochs for which $\Delta \nu_{\textrm{d}}$ was measured.

-For many pulsars, we could not resolve the scintles in time, and so we have assigned them $\Delta t_{\textrm{d}}$ lower limits of 30 minutes, resulting in upper limits on transverse velocity.
-We used parallax distances for calculating $V_{\textrm{ISS}}$ and $V_{\textrm{pm}}$ if the distance error was $<$ 25\%; otherwise we used distances determined by DM.
-If a pulsar had a parallax measurement with an error $>$ 25\%, we instead used its DM distance from NE2001 and assumed a 20\% uncertainty \citep{NE2001}.
+For pulsars where we could not resolve scintles in time, we have assigned $\Delta t_{\textrm{d}}$ lower limits of 30 minutes, resulting in upper limits on transverse velocity.
+We used parallax distances for calculating $V_{\textrm{ISS}}$ and $V_{\textrm{pm}}$ if the distance error was $<$ 25\%; otherwise we used distances determined by DM from NE2001 and assumed a 20\% uncertainty \citep{NE2001}.